prasannavl/WinApi/Readme.md

 **Why re-invent the wheel?**

-While aren't many well many reliable wrappers, there are a few, my favorite being Pinvoke (https://github.com/AArnott/pinvoke).
-So, do all this work again?
-See `Goals` above.
-It should be pretty clear why - It's a mostly a matter for coding style, and a little bit of the matter of the ability to micro-optimizate when you really need to.
+While there aren't many well defined reliable wrappers, there are a few - my favorite being Pinvoke (https://github.com/AArnott/pinvoke).
+While `Goals` above, should explain the reasons for re-inventing the wheel, it's also mostly a matter for coding style, and a little bit of the matter of the ability to micro-optimizate when you really need to.

 **Filesystem structure:**
 ```